void

 Background

-Wallsee was from 1895 the home Erzherzogin Marie Valerie and her family.
+Wallsee was, from 1895, the home of Erzherzogin Marie Valerie and her family.
 The castle is located by the Danube in the Amstetten district of Upper Austria.

 Quote(s) from the novel